World War II: War breaks out in the Pacific (1941)

-Following the Japanese false flag Mukden Incident in 1931, the Japanese shelling of the American gunboat USS Panay in 1937, and the 1937–38 Nanjing Massacre, Japanese-American relations deteriorated.
-In 1939, the United States notified Japan that it would not be extending its trade treaty and American public opinion opposing Japanese expansionism led to a series of economic sanctions, the Export Control Acts, which banned U.S. exports of chemicals, minerals and military parts to Japan and increased economic pressure on the Japanese regime.
-During 1939 Japan launched its first attack against Changsha, a strategically important Chinese city, but was repulsed by late September.
-Despite several offensives by both sides, the war between China and Japan was stalemated by 1940.
+Following the Japanese false flag Mukden incident in 1931, the Japanese shelling of the American gunboat USS Panay in 1937, and the 1937–1938 Nanjing Massacre, Japanese-American relations deteriorated.
+In 1939, the United States notified Japan that it would not be extending its trade treaty and American public opinion opposing Japanese expansionism led to a series of economic sanctions—the Export Control Acts—which banned US exports of chemicals, minerals and military parts to Japan, and increased economic pressure on the Japanese regime.
+During 1939 Japan launched its first attack against Changsha, but was repulsed by late September.
+Despite several offensives by both sides, by 1940 the war between China and Japan was at a stalemate.
 To increase pressure on China by blocking supply routes, and to better position Japanese forces in the event of a war with the Western powers, Japan invaded and occupied northern Indochina in September 1940.

 Chinese nationalist forces launched a large-scale counter-offensive in early 1940.
 In August, Chinese communists launched an offensive in Central China; in retaliation, Japan instituted harsh measures in occupied areas to reduce human and material resources for the communists.
-The continued antipathy between Chinese communist and nationalist forces culminated in armed clashes in January 1941, effectively ending their co-operation.
-In March, the Japanese 11th army attacked the headquarters of the Chinese 19th army but was repulsed during Battle of Shanggao.
+Continued antipathy between Chinese communist and nationalist forces culminated in armed clashes in January 1941, effectively ending their co-operation.
+In March, the Japanese 11th army attacked the headquarters of the nationalist Chinese 19th army but was repulsed during the Battle of Shanggao.
 In September, Japan attempted to take the city of Changsha again and clashed with Chinese nationalist forces.

-German successes in Europe encouraged Japan to increase pressure on European governments in Southeast Asia.
-The Dutch government agreed to provide Japan with some oil supplies from the Dutch East Indies, but negotiations for additional access to their resources ended in failure in June 1941.
-In July 1941 Japan sent troops to southern Indochina, thus threatening British and Dutch possessions in the Far East.
+German successes in Europe prompted Japan to increase pressure on European governments in Southeast Asia.
+The Dutch government agreed to provide Japan with oil supplies from the Dutch East Indies, but negotiations for additional access to their resources ended in failure in June 1941.
+In July 1941 Japan sent troops to southern Indochina, threatening British and Dutch possessions in the Far East.
 The United States, the United Kingdom, and other Western governments reacted to this move with a freeze on Japanese assets and a total oil embargo.
-At the same time, Japan was planning an invasion of the Soviet Far East, intending to capitalise off the German invasion in the west, but abandoned the operation after the sanctions.
+At the same time, Japan was planning an invasion of the Soviet Far East, intending to take advantage of the German invasion in the west, but abandoned the operation after the sanctions.

-Since early 1941 the United States and Japan had been engaged in negotiations in an attempt to improve their strained relations and end the war in China.
-During these negotiations, Japan advanced a number of proposals which were dismissed by the Americans as inadequate.
+Since early 1941, the United States and Japan had been engaged in negotiations in an attempt to improve their strained relations and end the war in China.
+Japan advanced a number of proposals which were dismissed by the Americans as inadequate.
 At the same time the United States, the United Kingdom, and the Netherlands engaged in secret discussions for the joint defence of their territories, in the event of a Japanese attack against any of them.
 Roosevelt reinforced the Philippines (an American protectorate scheduled for independence in 1946) and warned Japan that the United States would react to Japanese attacks against any "neighboring countries".